Get 80% off your plan for your first 3 months*

 For most small businesses, start with:

-- Gross profit margin: shows whether your pricing covers direct costs
+• gross profit margin: shows whether your pricing covers direct costs

-- Net profit margin: shows your bottom-line profitability after all expenses
+• net profit margin: shows your bottom-line profitability after all expenses

-Add operating profit margin if:
+Add operating profit margin or EBITDA margin if:

-- you want to isolate operational efficiency from financing decisions
+• you want to isolate operational efficiency from financing decisions

-- you're comparing performance across different time periods
+• you're comparing performance across different time periods

 Track return ratios when:

-- you've made significant investments in equipment, property, or other assets
+• you've made significant investments in equipment, property, or other assets

-- you have investors or shareholders
+• you have investors or shareholders

-- you're evaluating major capital expenditure decisions
+• you're evaluating major capital expenditure decisions

 Most small businesses should focus on margin ratios first.
 Return ratios become more relevant as you grow and make larger investments.